 This document derives from discussions among the Grid and Web Services working-group of IVOA.
-It is particularly informed by prototypes built by Matthew Graham (Caltech/US-NVO), Paul Harrison (ESO/EuroVO), David Morris (Cambridge/AstroGrid), Raymond Plante (NCSA/US-NVO) Brian Major and Donovan Patrick Dowler (CADC) and Giuliano Taffoni (INAF-VObs.it).
+It is particularly informed by prototypes built by Matthew Graham (Caltech/US-NVO), Paul Harrison (ESO/EuroVO), David Morris (Cambridge/AstroGrid) and Raymond Plante (NCSA/US-NVO).
 The prior art for the use of proxy certificates comes from the Globus Alliance.
-This document has been developed with support from the National Science Foundation's Information Technology Research Program with The Johns Hopkins University, from the UK Particle Physics and Astronomy Research Council (PPARC) and from the European Commission's Work programme FP7 via the CoSADIE project and the H2020 via the ASTERICS project.
+This document has been developed with support from the National Science Foundation's Information Technology Research Program under Cooperative Agreement AST0122449 with The Johns Hopkins University, from the UK Particle Physics and Astronomy Research Council (PPARC) and from the Europena Commission's Sixth Framework Program via the Optical Infrared Coordination Network (OPTICON).